OmniCustom-project/OmniCustom/README.md

 ## 🔥 Latest News!

-* Feb 14, 2026: We proposed **OmniCustom**, a novel framework to deal with sync audio-video customization.
+* Feb 12, 2026: We proposed **OmniCustom**, a novel framework to deal with sync audio-video customization.
 For more video demos, please visit the [project page](https://OmniCustom-project.github.io/page/).
+* Feb 14, 2026: The inference code is publicly available.

 ## 🎥 Video